 Figure 6.10.1-1: 5GC Network Induced Location Request (5GC-NI-LR) for a UE

-1. The UE registers to the 5GC for emergency services or requests the establishment of a PDU Session related to an applicable regulatory service (e.g., emergency session initiation).
+1. The UE registers to the 5GC for emergency services or requests the establishment of a PDU Session related to an applicable regulatory service (e.g., emergency session initiation) or the UE registers or is registered for NR satellite access.

 2. The AMF may select an LMF based on NRF query or configuration in AMF and invoke the Nlmf_Location_DetermineLocation service operation towards the LMF to request the current location of the UE.
 The service operation includes a LCS Correlation identifier, the serving cell identity of the Primary Cell in the Master RAN node and the Primary Cell in the Secondary RAN node when available based on Dual Connectivity scenarios, and an indication of a location request from a regulatory services client (e.g., emergency services) and may include an indication if UE supports LPP, the required QoS and Supported GAD shapes.
 If any of the procedures in clause 6.11.1 or 6.11.2 are used the service operation includes the AMF identity.